 The key is not to jump the gun and instead take this rather straightforward step.
 Hence, remember to always set up the Referer request header, and boost your chances of slipping under anti-scraping measures implemented by web servers.

-Now you know which request headers to configure to increase your web scraper’s chances of the successful and efficient data extraction operation.
+With the list of common HTTP request headers provided in this article, now you know which web headers to configure, and by doing so, it will allow increasing your web scraper’s chances of a successful and efficient data extraction operation.

 Of course, if you have any further questions or would like to get a consultation, feel free to leave a comment below, drop us a line via live chat or email us at email@example.com.

 Head of PR